 Four provincially rare species were noted on the Subject Property including Tall Boneset (S1), Missouri Ironweed (S3), Stiff Goldenrod (S3) and Chimney Crayfish (S3).
 As per the Significant Wildlife Habitat Criteria Schedules for Ecoregion 7E, all Significant Wildlife Habitat (SWH) is triggered for "All Special Concern and Provincially Rare (S1-S3, SH) plant and animal species."
 The area of the habitat to the finest ELC scale that protects the habitat form and function is the SWH is protected under SWH.
 Mitigation measures to protect Chimney Crayfish and Missouri Ironweed can be seen in Section 5.2.2.
 Mitigation measures for Tall Boneset can be seen in Section 6.1.
-Stiff Goldenrod will not be impacted by the proposed development as it was located in the northern half of the MEMM4 community identified as SWH.
-Vegetation surveys were conducted in late fall and winter.
-The MEMM4 community on adjacent land to the west was surveyed at a high level as it is located on private property, with efforts concentrated mainly on the northern half.
-It should be noted that surveys conducted in-season, with authorized access, may enable more extensive search efforts and potentially identify additional provincially rare plant species in the southern and nothern parts of the community.
+Stiff Goldenrod will not be impacted by the proposed development.